MichaelLangbein/tdl2/backend/data/wiki/programming/blender.md

 This doesn't work with nested instances, however.
 That's because nested instance rotations are multiplied with their parent-instance rotations.
+The `vector` direction of `align-euler-to-vector` is interpreted as being in the parent-instances coordinate system, not in the global coordinate system (verified).

 # Exporting to GLTF and Threejs